 Water - Adding water to the pile will balance the correct moisture level.
 The proper moisture should be about the same as a damp wrung out sponge.
 Few drops should fall when the material is squeezed in your hand.

-Air - Oxygen is very important to the organisms that are working in the pile to breakdown the organic material.
-Bacteria, fungi, microorganisms, and insects need oxygen to breathe and air space in which to move throughout the pile.
+Air - Oxygen is very important to the organisms that are working in the pile to break down the organic material.
+Bacteria, fungi, microorganisms, and insects need oxygen to breathe and air space in which to move througout the pile.

 There are ingredients that you will want to avoid in the compost pile.
 They can create odors or attract unwanted pests, or have pathogens that won’t be broken down by the heat of a compost pile.